StanForever/awesome-websites/README.md

 * [http://chapiapp.com](http://chapiapp.com/) : Chapi helps you save contents like texts, images and webpages to a personalized space and recollects them when you require.
 * [https://www.copypastecharacter.com](https://www.copypastecharacter.com/) : Copy special characters that aren't on your keyboard.
 * [https://cidr.online](https://cidr.online/) : This Subnet/CIDR calculator allows you to enter a IPv4 CIDR range and calculates IP addresses, Network Size, Subnet Mask, Min and Max Host etc.
+* [https://containersonaws.com](https://containersonaws.com/) : Learn about how to run containers on AWS using Amazon ECS and AWS Fargate.
+* [https://cdkworkshop.com](https://cdkworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with AWS Cloud Development Kit (CDK).
+* [https://codebeautify.org](https://codebeautify.org/) : CodeBeautify is an online code beautifier which allows you to beautify your source code.
+* [https://css-tricks.com](https://css-tricks.com/) : Learn about some cool CSS tricks through articles and videos.
+* [https://crontab.guru](https://crontab.guru/) : The quick and simple editor for cron schedule expressions.
+* [http://cloudping.bastionhost.org](http://cloudping.bastionhost.org/en/) : This site allows you to perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world.
+* [https://www.cloudping.co](https://www.cloudping.co/) : Records inter-region latency over a TCP connection between all AWS regions.
+* [https://www.cloudping.info](https://www.cloudping.info/) : Estimate the latency from your browser to each AWS region.
+* [https://cfnchecklist.com](https://cfnchecklist.com/) : The CloudFormation Checklist is a list of all elements you need to have / to test before launching your infra to production.
+* [https://cost-calculator.bref.sh](https://cost-calculator.bref.sh/) : Estimate AWS costs when running serverless applications on AWS Lambda.

 ## D :
 * [http://downforeveryoneorjustme.com](http://downforeveryoneorjustme.com/) : Check if a website is down for everyone or just you.